Member and Visiting Scholar FAQs

 My family keeps kosher.
 How can the Institute’s housing facilities accommodate our needs?

 The Institute will gladly furnish a second set of dishes to anyone who keeps kosher.
-If you require this accommodation, please notify Sharon Tozzi (firstname.lastname@example.org).
+For this and other matters related to keeping a kosher home at IAS, please contact Sharon Tozzi (firstname.lastname@example.org).

 Does the Institute have accommodations for individuals with physical disabilties?

 Yes.
 The Institute campus and housing areas are fully compliant with the Americans with Disabilities Act, and the staff is happy to arrange additional accommodations as needed by our members and their families.
-For more information about accessibility on campus, contact Michael Klompus (email@example.com).
+For more information about accessibility on campus, contact Jennifer Richardson (email@example.com).
 For more information about housing accommodations, contact Sharon Tozzi (firstname.lastname@example.org).

 Is smoking permitted at the Institute?